-- Reading this Manual. - General rules of radiation safety. - Specific rules for the authorized uses and use locations. - Directions for contacting the Radiation Safety Officer and Radiation Safety Staff for assistance. - Directions for notifying the proper authorities in the event of an emergency or accident.
+- Reading applicable portions of this Manual. - General rules of radiation safety. - Specific rules for the authorized uses and use locations. - Directions for contacting the Radiation Safety Officer and Radiation Safety Staff for assistance. - Directions for notifying the proper authorities in the event of an emergency or accident.